outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - identify any examples missing from patents in docs/tasks by diffing patent spec texts
     - organize function implementations, to do list, examples, logic

+  - add to govt/war
+    - their lost loved ones wouldnt want them to seek revenge in isolation of context/meaning, bc it would destroy more innocent lives as collateral damage & continue the fight forever, they would want them to be the person who ends war forever

    - create configuration for 2-3 list items every day

       - create compilation script to compile code/config into a network graph on every change